maxadamo/galera-wizard/README.md

 Bugs & Workaround:
 ==================

-- Percona XtraBackup has a couple of bugs.
-The bug affecting Galera is: https://bugs.launchpad.net/percona-xtrabackup/+bug/1272329 (namely ```/var/lib/mysql/lost+found``` will crash SST: it's clearly OSError from Perl, as it cannot access the directory).
+Percona XtraBackup has a couple of bugs and this one affects Galera: https://bugs.launchpad.net/percona-xtrabackup/+bug/1272329 (namely ```/var/lib/mysql/lost+found``` will crash SST: it's clearly OSError from Perl, as it cannot access the directory).
 A possible workaround is to to use incron to re-asssign ```/var/lib/mysql/lost+found``` to ```mysql:mysql``` (or whatever else comes to your mind).